Maintenance & Operations Building Project

 Why was this project considered exempt from CEQA?

 The proposed project involves moving the existing maintenance and operations activities into a new one-story, 7,525-square-foot building.
-The proposed construction of buildings would keep the number of employees and the facility's function and activities on the site the same.
+The proposed construction of buildings would keep the number of employees and the facility's functions and activities on site unchanged.
 No off-site improvements would occur.
-The project site would continue to be used as a maintenance and operations facility but would move activities indoors.
+The project site would continue to be used as a maintenance and operations facility, but would move activities indoors.
 Therefore, the proposed project is exempt from CEQA under Guidelines Section 15303, New Construction or Conversion of Small Structures, which allows for the construction of new structures up to 10,000 square feet.
-The proposed project was also reviewed for possible exceptions under Section 15300.2 and found that none apply.

 Where are the air conditioning units located in the building?

-The condensers for the air conditioning will be located in front of the building behind the visual screening.
+The air-conditioning condensers will be located in front of the building, behind the visual screening.

 How would an L-shaped building (instead of the proposed design) impact noise for the neighbors?